 Salazar holds a B.M. in Clarinet Performance from Ball State University and an M.M. in Clarinet Performance from Bowling Green State University.
 He has performed as a soloist and group musician in 8 states of the US and overseas in Belgium.
 Salazar resides in the Indianapolis, IN area.
 Here, Salazar teaches music, performs, and composes.
 Eric can be heard on iTunes, Spotify, and other major music platforms.
-He released his first EP album, Live in Chicago, in Spring of 2016.
-The album contains live performance recordings of Salazar's original compositions for solo clarinet and electronics.
+He will release an album with Centaur Records entitled Soul Search on May 5, 2018.
+The album contains studio recordings of Salazar's original compositions for solo clarinet and electronics.
 Eric is always on the lookout for talented musicians to engage in collaborative performance projects.
 Eric actively writes, commissions, and premieres new works for himself and classical chamber ensembles.
 His other professional interests include: conducting, social entrepreneurship, social media management, pedagogy, music psychology, marketing, graphic design, and project management.